The story is decided before the camera rolls.

 I joined this production to design and conduct the participant interviews that would shape the film’s emotional core.

+Because participants had already articulated their experiences, filming captured clarity rather than searching for it.
 This preparation allowed the production team to film with clarity and efficiency, because the emotional through-lines were already present before cameras rolled.
 Parents and students were able to speak comfortably and concretely about financial relief, stability, and long-term impact without needing heavy prompting on set.

 The resulting film premiered at the organization’s annual fundraising dinner, which raised over $5 million and exceeded prior years.
 Beyond the event itself, the interview process became a model for future storytelling efforts, giving the organization reusable narrative material and high-quality participant voices for outreach and enrollment efforts.